Stateira (wife of Darius III)

-Stateira (Στάτειρα; 370 BC - early 332 BC) was a queen of Persia as the wife of Darius III of Persia of the Achaemenid dynasty.
+Stateira (Στάτειρα; 370 BC – early 332 BC) was a queen of Persia as the wife of Darius III of Persia of the Achaemenid dynasty.

-She was possibly the sister of her husband.
 She accompanied her husband while he went to war.
-It was because of this that she was captured by Alexander the Great after the Battle of Issus, in 333 BC at the town of Issus.
+It was because of this that she was captured by Alexander the Great after the Battle of Issus, in 333 BC, at the town of Issus.
 Her husband abandoned his entire family at the site as he fled from Alexander, including his mother Sisygambis and his daughters Stateira II and Drypetis.
 Alexander is reported to have treated them with great respect.

-Stateira died giving birth to a son, Ochus in early 332 BC.
+According to Plutarch, Stateira died giving birth to a son, Ochus, in early 332 BC.
 She was given a splendid burial by Alexander, befitting her status as the wife of the Great King of Persia.
+However, this does not fit with other narratives as Ochus was already of an age to have survived childhood illness (between 4 and 7 years old) by 333 BC.
+We cannot say with certainty what happened to Stateira or her son.
 Darius' mother Sisygambis had a lifelong respect and genuine friendship with Alexander.

 In 324 BC, her daughter, Stateira, married Alexander, and her other daughter, Drypetis, married one of his lifetime companions, Hephaestion.
 When Alexander died one year later these royal Persian women mourned his death, further indicating personal relationships rather than merely diplomatic ones.
 According to Plutarch, both of her daughters were assassinated by another wife of Alexander, Roxana and Perdiccas, one of Alexander's generals.
 Upon hearing the news of Alexander's death, Sisygambis said farewell to her family, turned to the wall, and fasted herself to death.